Malav-P/Malav-P.github.io/_coding/2024-05-16-conda-package.md

 The `build` and `run` requirements indicate the packages required for building and running the package, respectively.
 The `script` tells us the command that will be run to build the package.

-3. Navigate to the root directory and run:
+STEP 3: Navigate to the root directory and run:
 ```bash
 (venv)$ conda build .
 ```
 If successful, the console should print information about the location of the compressed package ready for upload.

-4. To upload it to your anaconda channel, run:
+STEP 4: To upload it to your anaconda channel, run:
 ```bash
 anaconda upload /path/to/the/package/mypackage-0.1.0-0.tar.bz2
 ```

-5. To install this package, run:
+STEP 5: To install this package, run:
 ```bash
 (venv)$ conda install my-channel-name::mypackage
 ```